-Certain foods, insect bites and stings, and some medications can cause allergic reactions in children who are sensitive to them.
+Certain foods, insect bites and stings, and some medicines can cause allergic reactions in children who are sensitive to them.
 Anaphylaxis is the most severe type of allergic reaction.
-It may occur from a few minutes to an hour or two after contact with an allergen (a substance to which someone is allergic).
+It may happen from a few minutes to an hour or two after contact with an allergen.
+An allergen is a substance that your child is allergic to.
 Anaphylaxis can cause the airways to swell, making it hard to breathe.
 It also may cause a sudden drop in blood pressure.
 That means less oxygen reaches your child’s brain and other vital organs.
-Anaphylaxis is a medical emergency—it can be fatal if not treated quickly.
+Anaphylaxis is a medical emergency.
+It can be fatal if not treated quickly.

 Children can react to many substances, but some of the most common allergens include: